NetEng-Pro/netwk-pro-web/legal/MEMBER_TERMS.md

 2. **Use at Your Own Risk:** Individuals who choose to use NetEng-Pro 'partner platforms' do so at their own risk.
 We cannot guarantee the security, integrity, or reliability of the data stored on external infrastructure, over which we have no control.

-3. **Limitation of Liability:** In no event shall Network Engineering Pro or its individual members be liable for any damages, including but not limited to data loss, loss of profits, or any other incidental, consequential, or punitive damages arising out of or related to the use of our partner platforms.
+3. **Limitation of Liability:** In no event shall Network Pro or its individual members be liable for any damages, including but not limited to data loss, loss of profits, or any other incidental, consequential, or punitive damages arising out of or related to the use of our partner platforms.

 4. **Indemnification:** By using NetEng-Pro's partner platforms, you agree to indemnify and hold us harmless from any claims, damages, losses, liabilities, and expenses arising from your usage.

-**By accessing or using Network Engineering Pro's website and/or partner platforms, as defined in this document, you acknowledge and agree to these Terms and Conditions.**
+**By accessing or using Network Pro's website and/or partner platforms, as defined in this document, you acknowledge and agree to these Terms and Conditions.**

 > **If you do not agree with any part of the terms outlined above, please
 > refrain from using our services.**